 When ready to grill, remove from freezer and thaw overnight in the fridge, or on the counter 2 hours.

-Place remaining vinaigrette in a small jar and refrigerate, bringing to room temperate about 30 minutes before using.
+Place remaining vinaigrette in a small jar and refrigerate, bringing to room temperature about 30 minutes before using.

 Day of instructions: Heat the grill to medium heat, lightly oil the grill and remove the steak from the marinade, allowing excess to drip off.
 Place on grill and cook for about 6-8 minutes per side, a little longer if your steak is a little thicker.
 If desired, pour the vinaigrette that steak was marinating in onto steak on grill while cooking or discard; being careful of flare-ups from the oil.